 As parents, we never want to see our children get hurt, and that’s especially true when it comes to their adventurous nature.
 For kids, climbing can be fun as well as a great way to get exercise, but it can also be dangerous when it comes to heights (although there are triangles on the market in which you can express your parental care by adjusting the height to the desirable level with simply hinging).
 Fortunately, there are ways you can teach your kids how to climb safely (you may call it a guideline, if you’d like), reducing the risk of injury so that they can still experience all the fun of climbing with you by their side.

-What is Pikler’s Triangle
+What is Triangle inspired by Emmi Pikler

 Most children love to play.
 And many of them like to explore and climb on things.
 However, you may not feel comfortable letting your child play unsupervised or with objects that could be unsafe, especially when they don’t know when to stop yet.
-So, what about Pikler’s Triangles?
+So, what about these Triangles?

-Pikler’s Triangle is an innovative toddler climbing toy that offers many benefits for the development of gross motor skills.
+Triangle, inspired by Emmi Pikler, is an innovative toddler climbing toy that offers many benefits for the development of gross motor skills.

-The Pikler triangle is an ideal way to teach babies about socialization and its role in their development step bystep.
+This triangle is an ideal way to teach babies about socialization and its role in their development step bystep.
 The triangle is designed for babies as young as 6 months old, a time when they can crawl under it, sit and stand on or by it.
-The Pikler triangle is in line with the principles of play-based learning and is designed to help infants develop self-confidence, interact socially and establish a connection between themselves and the world around them.
+The triangle is in line with the principles of play-based learning and is designed to help infants develop self-confidence, interact socially and establish a connection between themselves and the world around them.

-Pikler triangles are expensive because of the materials and skills required to make them.
+Triangles, inspired by Emmi Pikler, are expensive because of the materials and skills required to make them.
 They are not mass-produced, so most parts of the triangle are handmade by a skilled person.
 Choosing materials for a climbingtriangle is an intricate and precise process because they should be natural and child-safe, kept in special conditions (not too dry or too wet) for the wood to last longer.

-Because every baby is different, it is important to discuss your family’s expectations and carefully supervise your baby any time they are on a Pikler Triangle.
+Because every baby is different, it is important to discuss your family’s expectations and carefully supervise your baby any time they are on a Triangle.
 When climbing up this toy, it can be tempting for little ones to want to climb higher and higher, but we recommend that parents always carefully watch their child and make sure that their kiddo is safe before allowing them to continue with such an activity.

 How to make children safe